awstringer1/aghq/README.md

-# AGHQ
-Adaptive Gauss Hermite Quadrature for Bayesian Inference
+# AGHQ: Adaptive Gauss Hermite Quadrature for Bayesian Inference

 This package implements Bayesian inference using Adaptive Gauss-Hermite Quadrature, as specified in our paper.
 See also the accompanying software paper.